SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* England, too + their overseas
 * Better BP3 =>
 * Perhaps Roman context?
+* France gave up on India after it lost the balance of Power

 ## Idea Snippets Gathering
 * Unquoted